-The iPad (pronounced /ˈaɪpæd/EYE-pad) is a line of tablet computers designed, developed and marketed by Apple Inc.primarily as a platform for audio-visual media including books, periodicals, movies, music, games, and web content.
+The iPad (pronounced /ˈaɪpæd/, EYE-pad) is a line of tablet computers designed, developed and marketed by Apple Inc.primarily as a platform for audio-visual media including books, periodicals, movies, music, games, and web content.
 Its size and weight falls between those of contemporary smartphonesand laptop computers.
 The iPad runs the same operating system as the iPod Touch and iPhone—and can run its own applications as well as iPhone applications.
 Withoutmodification, and with the exception of web applications, it will only run programs approved by Apple and distributed via itsonline store.

 Like iPhone and iPod Touch, the iPad is controlled by amultitouch display—a departure from most previous tablet computers, which used a pressure-triggered stylus—as well as a virtual onscreen keyboard in lieu of a physical keyboard.
 The iPad uses a Wi-Fi data connection to browse the Internet, load and stream media, and install software.
 Some models also have a 3G wireless data connection which can connect to HSPA data networks.
 The device is managed andsynced by iTunes on a personal computer via USB cable.